 The Bottom Line

-Your entry-level backend developer resume should show what you've accomplished, not just what you've done.
+Your entry-level backend developer resume should show what you have accomplished, not just what you have done.
 Focus on impact, use numbers, and keep it clean and ATS-friendly.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $60,000 - $80,000 | Job Outlook: Growing 22% through 2030